John Treloar (museum administrator): Legacy

 Following his death, Treloar was praised for the personal sacrifices he had made to establish the AWM, as well as for the high quality of the Memorial.
-The Memorial's storage and display annex at Mitchell, Australian Capital Territory, was subsequently named the Treloar Resource Centre in his honour and a commemorative plaque was located outside the AWM's archival research centre until 1985.
+The Memorial's storage and display annex at Mitchell, Australian Capital Territory, was subsequently named the Treloar Resource Centre in his honour and a commemorative plaque designed by Leslie Bowles was located outside the AWM's archival research centre until 1985.
 In 1956 the street behind the Memorial's main building was named Treloar Crescent.
 In addition, the AWM named a grant it provided to researchers the 'John Treloar Grant'.

 Treloar continues to be regarded as an important figure in Australian military history.
 The Oxford Companion to Australian Military History states that "there is little doubt that the Australian War Memorial would have foundered had it not been for Treloar's tireless and selfless labours, which almost certainly shortened his life" and that he was "Australia's first great museum professional".
 The collection of World War I records he organised is still used by historians and researchers, and is labelled an "archival record of remarkable detail and accessibility" in his Australian Dictionary of Biography entry.
 In 1993 Alan Treloar published the diary his father had kept during World War I. No book-length biography of Treloar has been completed, though a historian at the AWM began work on one.